surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ### 4. Train
 A. The parameters for training are present in config/model_config.yml.
 You do not need to change them, unless necessary.

-B. The To train the model, run:
+B. To train the model, run:

 `python run.py train`